knightazura/ghost-sdk/Admin-pages.md

 4. Close Menus when you click anywhere other than menu
 5. Load a wiki page with shortcuts or a pop-up etc.
 6. Fix image in ghost widget
+7. Fix posts draft/published/edited 5 minthues ago text
-7. Change User menu highlight to Blue - simple just depends on the personal choice of whether or not this is required
+8. Change User menu highlight to Blue - simple just depends on the personal choice of whether or not this is required
-8. Change static content of 'Published By' on content preview panel
+9. Change static content of 'Published By' on content preview panel
-9. Remove the 'something' option from settings menu in content preview pane
+10. Remove the 'something' option from settings menu in content preview pane
-10. Fix tab-indexing on New Post page
+11. Fix tab-indexing on New Post page
-11. Incorporate the basic image uploader JS - ready to go really.
+12. Incorporate the basic image uploader JS - ready to go really.
-12. Hide pencil and settings icon on editor - bottom nav bar
+13. Hide pencil and settings icon on editor - bottom nav bar